-Camas Sew-Along: Sew the sleeves, side seams and hem
+Camas Blouse Sew-Along: Day 7 - Sew the sleeves, side seams and hem

 By the end of today’s sewing session your Camas will really look like a blouse – you will even be able to try it on!
 Here is where we left off on Wednesday: We had sewn the gathers, yokes and shoulder seams.
 I forgot to mention that it is a good idea to stay stitch along the neckline and armholes to keep the two yoke layers in place.
 Do this by stitching within the 5/8″ seam allowance using a normal stitch length.
 Staystitching is a great way to keep fabric from stretching out when you are working on the rest of the garment.
 Necklines and armholes are prone to stretching out because their curved edges include some fabric that is cut on the bias.
 You can see the staystitching that I did here:

 Now it’s time to insert our sleeves!
 Pin the a sleeve to each armhole with right sides together.
 The double notch on the sleeve means that this should be aligned with the back of the garment.
 Match the notch at the top of the sleeve with the shoulder seam.
 Match the double notch on the sleeve with the double notch on the back of the blouse (right at the yoke seamline).
 Match the single notch on the sleeve with the single notch on the front of the blouse – note that this notch is not the same as the yoke seamline, it is placed closer to the side seam.